When you’re gone.

 Walter and the Water.

-Über Nacht und Schwäche / On Night and Weakness
+Über Nacht und Schwäche

 Die Sonne erwachte mit einer Neugierde, die unheimlich war.
 Sie wollte wissen, was der Mond als nächstes über die menschliche Schwäche enthüllen würde.